MEFRREEX/Yookassa-SDK/docs/examples/get_payments_example.md

-# Example of creating a payment
+# Example of getting payments

 Getting payments is done by creating a GetPaymentsRequest request.
 If needed, you can pass additional parameters to the request builder to filter the result.
 Here is an example of how it works: